 Associate Degree of Creative IndustriesSTART YOUR JOURNEY IN CREATIVE MEDIA

-* The Indicative Total Course Fee reflects the students are charged fees on a per unit basis and the fee for a unit may increase.
+* The Indicative Total Course Fee & Indicative Annual Course Fees reflects that students are charged fees on a per unit basis and the fee for a unit may increase.

 Complete your course faster by studying units over 15 months.
 (4 trimesters)